aquasecurity/tracee/docs/contributing/building/packaging.md

 You may use `builder/Makefile.packaging` to generate Ubuntu deb packages.
-It will use docker containers to generate appropriate packages, so you don't need to install build depencies in your OS.
+It will use docker containers to generate appropriate packages, so you don't need to install build dependencies in your OS.

 !!!
 Ubuntu Note